syncfusion-content/blazor-docs/blazor/multiselect-dropdown/accessibility.md

 ---
 layout: post
 title: Accessibility in Blazor MultiSelect Dropdown Component | Syncfusion
-description: Learn about Accessibility in Blazor MultiSelect Dropdown component of Syncfusion, and more details.
+description: Learn here all about Accessibility in Syncfusion Blazor MultiSelect Dropdown component and more.
 platform: Blazor
 control: MultiSelect Dropdown
 documentation: ug
 ---

-# Accessibility
+# Accessibility in Blazor MultiSelect Dropdown Component

 The MultiSelect component has been designed, keeping in mind the `WAI-ARIA` specifications, and applies the WAI-ARIA roles, states, and properties along with `keyboard support`.
 This component is characterized